Meet Carolina Alumni

 Joel Winkelman (Ph.D., 2012, Lecturer, Hamilton College) Joel completed his Ph.D. in 2012 in the field of political theory.
 His research interests are American Political Thought, and the relationship between work and democracy.
 Research he completed at UNC has been published in Polity and The Review of Politics.
 Currently, Joel is currently a Visiting Assistant Professor at Hamilton College in Clinton, NY.

 “My experience at UNC was very fine.
 My intellectual development was supported by graduate student colleagues and faculty alike.
 Through training and mentorship, I learned how to develop those of my own ideas that were worth pursuing, and how to discard those that weren’t serviceable.
 Upon completion of the program, I found that I had formed an unimaginably richer understanding of the social and political world than I had when I began.
 It changed the way I think.”

-Jennifer Benz (Ph.D., 2011, Sr. Research Scientist, NORC at the University of Chicago).
+Jennifer Benz (Ph.D., 2011, Principal Research Scientist, NORC at the University of Chicago).
 Jenny is a senior researcher managing The Associated Press-NORC Center for Public Affairs Research, which is a media and research partnership designed to meet challenges of modern journalism and reporting.
 In this role, Jenny conducts public opinion research on a variety of timely and policy relevant topics.
 Jenny’s research examines awareness, knowledge, attitudes, and behavior among the public and targeted constituencies.
 This research has been funded by some of the largest foundations in the country and has been featured extensively in the popular press, utilized by politicians and policymakers, and resulted in scholarly articles.